IMPACT OF CORONA VIRUS ON THERAPY SESSIONS

 What’s in your control – and – What is not in your control

 Another thing to mention is the boost that helping others can provide.
 We all know people who are more vulnerable right now, whether physically or mentally.
 Random acts of kindness can boost both your health hormones, and theirs.
-Don’t be shy if you need help or support – your helpers get helped by helping you too – if you follow me.
+Plus, don’t be shy if you need help or support – your helpers get helped by helping you too – if you follow me.

 “SOCIAL DISTANCING” reframing

 I heard this rephrased as Physical distancing.
 Much better.
-More to come on how to stay connected with your social circles.

 Good article from my colleague and Reiki master Meg Sullivan on Dealing with Fear: Being Practical